Identifying EU Triangulated Goods

 -

-Make sure that the EU Triangulation column is shown on customized sales transaction forms.
+Make sure that the EU Triangulation column shows on your custom sales transaction forms.
 By default, the Show box for the EU Triangulation column is checked in the custom form definition.
-Do not clear this box when you customize transaction forms.
+Don't clear this box when you customize your forms.

-When you generate an EU Sales List (ESL) report, the transactions you marked as part of an EU triangulation deal will have a default indicator of Triangulated Goods.
+When you generate an EU Sales List (ESL) report, the transactions you marked as part of an EU triangulation deal will show a Triangulated Goods indicator.
 For more information, see Generating an EU Sales List Report.